bk-anupam/AgentPlayground/email_assistant/docs/email_agent_design.md

     *   **Purpose:** Initial triage and categorization of the `current_email`.
     *   **Action:** Calls an LLM with the email's subject and body to determine its type (e.g., "priority", "meeting", "task", "invoice", "newsletter", "spam", "other").
     *   **State Update:** Populates `state['classification']`.
-*   **`simple_triage_tool`**: A dedicated node for straightforward actions like marking as spam or moving newsletters to a specific folder.
-This bypasses the complex reasoning loop for simple cases.
+*   **`simple_triage_node`**: A dedicated node for straightforward actions like marking as spam or moving newsletters to a specific folder.
+This bypasses the complex reasoning loop for simple cases by directly using an `EmailActions` client.
 *   **`meeting_planner` / `task_planner` / `invoice_planner` / `general_planner`**:
     *   **Purpose:** Specialized entry points into the core reasoning loop, tailored to specific email types.
     *   **Action:** These nodes (or the `plan_step` they lead to) will prompt the LLM with context-specific instructions (e.g., "You are a meeting scheduler...") and the `current_email` data.